By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 THE DISNEY DINING PLAN

 Disney World dining is expensive.
-For some guests, it may even be the priciest component of the vacation, eclipsing the cost of lodging and theme park tickets.
-The three versions of the Disney Dining Plan (Quick Service, Regular, and Deluxe) are a way to prepay some of these dining expenses.
+For some guests, it may even be the priciest component of the vacation.
+The two versions of the Disney Dining Plan (Quick Service and the base Dining Plan, which I’ll call “Regular,” are a way to prepay some of these dining expenses.

-Years ago, when the Regular Dining Plan included appetizer and tip at sit-down restaurants, you could actually save some money by using these plans.
-These days it’s hard for us to recommend them, although the new-in-2018 inclusion of a single alcoholic drink per meal will improve the value payoff of these plans for some, and for others make the cost of the plans easier to forget.
+Years ago, when the Regular Dining Plan included appetizer and tip at sit-down restaurants, and two snacks, you could actually save some money by using these plans.
+These days it’s hard to recommend them with the exceptions noted above.

 We suggest skipping the dining plans, with these exceptions: